jovanfrandika/gochita/README.md

 ## Commands

-/show-list - To show channel's subscribed show
+/show list - To show channel's subscribed show

-/show-subscribe-all - To subscribe new shows to a channel
+/show subscribe all - To subscribe new shows to a channel

-/show-unsubscribe-all - To unsubscribe new shows to a channel
+/show unsubscribe all - To unsubscribe new shows to a channel

-/show-subscribe query:<show title> - To subscribe a show to a channel
+/show subscribe one query:<show title> - To subscribe a show to a channel

-/show-unsubscribe query:<show title> - To unsubscribe a show to a channel
+/show unsubscribe one query:<show title> - To unsubscribe a show to a channel

-/headline-subscribe-all - To subscribe new headlines to a channel
+/headline subscribe all - To subscribe new headlines to a channel

-/headline-unsubscribe-all - To unsubscribe new headlines to a channel
+/headline unsubscribe all - To unsubscribe new headlines to a channel

 # Roadmap

-- Make use of discord slash subcommands
 - Notify new manga update

 ## Contributing